Skip to content

 1744: the first rules

 Leith, just outside Edinburgh, is where the first written rules of golf appeared.
 The Gentlemen Golfers of Leith (later the Honourable Company of Edinburgh Golfers, now at Muirfield) wrote thirteen rules for a silver club competition in 1744.
-St Andrews followed ten years later with its own version.
-Most of the modern rulebook can be traced back to those two documents.
+The original document survives in the National Library of Scotland.

 St Andrews takes over